canonical/prometheus-k8s-operator/CONTRIBUTING.md

 relations with Alertmanager or scrape target, `PrometheusCharm` regenerates its config file, and restarts itself.
-In response to a change in relation with Grafana `PrometheusCharm` provides Grafana its own address and port. `PrometheusCharm` also validates most configurations options when provided before generating its config file.
+In response to a change in relation with Grafana `PrometheusCharm` provides Grafana its own address and port. `PrometheusCharm` also validates all configurations options when provided before generating its config file.

 The `PrometheusCharm` object interacts with its scrape targets using a [charm library](lib/charms/prometheus_k8s/v1/prometheus.py).
-Using this library requires that Prometheus informs it "Consumers" (scrape targets) of the actual Prometheus version that was deployed.
+Using this library requires that Prometheus informs its "Consumers" (scrape targets) of the actual Prometheus version that was deployed.
 In order to determine this version at runtime `PrometheuCharm` uses the [`Prometheus`](src/prometheus_server.py) object.
 The `Prometheus`